 BY TRAIN: I was on a tight schedule so I flew from city to city in India, but traveling by train is considered by many to be the best way to experience this vast country.
 They have an extensive rail network that can get you pretty much anywhere you need to go.
 I rode the train from Delhi to Agra and contrary to the overcrowded trains often portrayed in Hollywood, train travel in India is comfortable and pleasant.
 It’s considerably cheaper than flights and the scenery is much better too.

-The easiest way to book train tickets in India is through 12Go Asia.
+The easiest way to book train tickets in India is through Bookaway.
 It’ll save you the trouble of having to use the IRCTC website which can be very frustrating to deal with.
 For my Delhi to Agra trip, I tried purchasing my tickets from the IRCTC website but I gave up after I had trouble registering and making payment.
-It’s a convoluted process so I suggest booking through 12Go Asia instead.
+It’s a convoluted process so I suggest booking through Bookaway instead.

 WHERE TO EXCHANGE CURRENCY